Aeropress Ultra Fast Featured

 What kind of coffee beans should I use?

-That being said, if bold and smooth are what you’re after, then using a medium-dark roast or dark roast will get you there quickly since they have less acidity than lighter roasts.
+If sweet, bold, and smooth are what you’re after (as you should be with cold brews), then using a medium-dark roast or dark roast will get you there quickly since they have less acidity than lighter roasts.

 Here is a list of what I think are the best coffee beans for making cold brew.